Grade 1Science

 Students will apply what they learn to use light and sound to solve a communication problem.
 Engineers and engineering designers use knowledge of the properties of matter as they use materials in design solutions and make things that are useful to people.
 This series of lessons incorporates learning goals that support the principles and practices of engineering design, such as defining problems, testing materials, and evaluating possible solutions.

-Number of Lessons: 4, each lesson is divided into 4-5 lesson segments.
+Number of Lessons: 4 (Each lesson is divided into four to five lesson segments.)

-Please note that a Pacing Guide is provided within the Teacher Guide so teachers can map out customized instructional days for this unit.
+• A Pacing Guide Template is provided within the Teacher Guide so teachers can map out customized instructional days for this unit.

 Additional Search Terms: